Information

 We have all experienced that sudden midnight sprint across the bedroom to find the paper towels.
 Does your cat have a notorious “scarf and barf” routine, or have you ever had to use a vomit log to crack a feline health mystery?

 Drop a comment below to share your stories, your questions, or even your absolute best carpet-cleaning secrets.
-Our community of cat parents is here to support each other, we read and reply to every single one!
+Our community of cat parents is here to support each other.
+We read and reply to every single one!